MoMalkawi/MoMalkawi/README.md

 I'm Mohammad Malkawi (A.K.A Mo), a Jordanian in his twenties (for now 😅 <-- the age part 😂)

-I see you're peeking around at my profile 👀 , Here's some facts about me!
+I see you're peeking around at my profile 👀 , Here are some facts about me!

 📖 5th Year Computer Engineering Student at J.U.S.T University
 ☕️ Java Programmer (Language of Preference due to using it since a young age 🌱)